-Evolution of geopotential height contours (m) of the 50 kPa isobaric surface (known as "50 kPa heights") during a day and a half for the case-study cyclone.
-Height contour interval is 60 m.
+Evolution of geopotential height contours (km) of the 50 kPa isobaric surface (known as "50 kPa heights") during a day and a half for the case-study cyclone.
+Height contour interval is 0.06 km.
 "X" marks the surface-low location at the valid times of the two different maps.
 The thick dashed line shows the axis of the low-pressure trough (i.e., the "trough axis").